Stephen Frears: 2010s

-In 2016, Frears directed the film, Florence Foster Jenkins, starring Meryl Streep, as the title character, a New York heiress known and aspiring opera singer despite her poor singing abilities.
+In 2016, Frears directed the film, Florence Foster Jenkins, starring Meryl Streep.
+The title character is a New York heiress known as an aspiring opera singer despite her poor singing abilities.
 Hugh Grant plays her manager and long-time companion, St. Clair Bayfield.
 Other cast members include Simon Helberg, Rebecca Ferguson, and Nina Arianda.
-The film was a critical and commercial success with many praising Streep and Grant for their performances.
+The film was a critical and commercial success, with many praising Streep and Grant for their performances.

 At the 89th Academy Awards, it was nominated for Best Costume Design and earned Streep her 20th nomination for Best Actress.
 It received four Golden Globe nominations, including Best Picture in a Comedy or Musical.
 In 2017, Frears reunited with Judi Dench, this time in Victoria & Abdul, about the real-life relationship between Queen Victoria of the United Kingdom and her Indian Muslim servant Abdul Karim.
 The film also stars Ali Fazal, Michael Gambon, Eddie Izzard, Tim Pigott-Smith (in his final film role), and Adeel Akhtar.
 The film had its world premiere at the 74th Venice Film Festival, and was theatrically released on 15 September 2017 in the United Kingdom.
-It has grossed over $65 million worldwide.
+It has grossed more than $65 million worldwide.

-In 2018, Frears returned to the limited series with A Very English Scandal which premiered on BBC One and later on Amazon Prime.
+In 2018, Frears returned to the limited series with A Very English Scandal, which premiered on BBC One and later on Amazon Prime.
 The project is a three-part 2018 British television comedy-drama miniseries based on John Preston's 2016 book of the same name.
 It is a dramatisation of the 1976–1979 Jeremy Thorpe scandal and more than 15 years of events leading up to it.
-The series stars Hugh Grant as Jeremy Thorpe, and Ben Whishaw as Norman Scott.
+The series stars Hugh Grant as the politician Jeremy Thorpe, and Ben Whishaw as his lover Norman Scott.
 The limited series gained great acclaim in both the United Kingdom and the United States.
 On Rotten Tomatoes, the series holds an approval rating of 97% based on 64 reviews, with an average rating of 9.05/10.
 Rotten Tomatoes's critical consensus reads, "Hugh Grant and Ben Whishaw impress in A Very English Scandal, an equally absorbing and appalling look at British politics and society".
-Grant received Primetime Emmy Award, Screen Actors Guild Award, Golden Globe Award, British Academy Television Award, and Critics Choice Award nominations for his performance while Whishaw earned a Emmy, and BAFTA win.
+Grant received Primetime Emmy Award, Screen Actors Guild Award, Golden Globe Award, British Academy Television Award, and Critics Choice Award nominations for his performance while Whishaw earned an Emmy, and BAFTA win.

+In 2022, it was reported that Frears would be directing a film about Billy Wilder titled Wilder & Me.
+An adaptation by Christopher Hampton of the novel Mr Wilder and Me (2020) by Jonathan Coe, the film is scheduled to begin shooting in early 2025, produced by Jeremy Thomas.

 Personal life

-In 1968, Frears married Mary-Kay Wilmers, with whom he had two sons, Sam and Will Frears (a stage and film director).
-Frears left Wilmers while she was pregnant with their second son Will.
-They lived on Gloucester Crescent in Camden Town.
+In 1968, Frears married Mary-Kay Wilmers, with whom he had two sons, Sam and Will.
 The couple divorced in the early 1970s.
-Nina Stibbe, the live-in nanny that Wilmers hired in the early 1980s, wrote letters home that described the North London literati life; these were compiled, published, and adapted into the 2016 TV series Love, Nina.
+Will Frears became a stage and film director.

-Early in his career, Frears made a programme featuring the band the Scaffold, and he is name-checked ("Mr Frears had sticky-out ears...") in their hit song "Lily the Pink".
+Early in his career, Frears made a programme featuring the band the Scaffold.
+He is name-checked ("Mr Frears had sticky-out ears...") in their hit song "Lily the Pink".